The Garbers Years (1999–2006)

 Dr. Garbers’ seminal endeavors to eventually understand molecular mechanisms controlling sperm motility came to fruition in the Green Center in collaboration with Timothy Quill, Ph.D.
 Dr. Quill created an unbiased screen based on genomic technology termed “Signal-Peptide Trapping” and used it to systematically define large numbers of proteins that only occurred on the outer plasma membrane of the sperm, but not in any other tissues in the body.

 Dave Garbers was a pillar of our Department at UT Southwestern, both as a scientist and a mentor.
 Few could match his unpretentious style, wisdom, and knack for taking a research project in the right direction.
 My first visit with him, which I will never forget, was one of the reasons I chose to start my independent career at UT Southwestern.

 The approach was applied with extraordinary success to uncover a trove of potential targets for new contraceptives and molecules that would ultimately provide more detailed biochemical understanding of sperm motility.
 Of prominence, two proteins discovered in Dr. Quill’s screen, a sperm-specific calcium channel (Catsper2), and a putative sperm-specific sodium hydrogen exchanger (sNHE1), would later be defined by research in the Green Center as master regulators of sperm motility.

 During Dr. Mangelsdorf’s interim directorship, the Green Center continued to support the neural and sperm cell research projects built under the Garbers era.
 In particular, the laboratories of Drs.
-Hsieh and Hamra have flourished and become a lasting legacy of the tireless industry of David L. Garbers in the Cecil H. & Ida Green Center for Reproductive Biology Sciences.
+Hsieh and Hamra flourished and become a lasting legacy of the tireless industry of David L. Garbers in the Cecil H. and Ida Green Center for Reproductive Biology Sciences.